Lester Young: With the Count Basie Orchestra

-In 1933, Young settled in Kansas City where, after playing briefly in several bands, he rose to prominence with Count Basie.
+In 1933, Young settled in Kansas City, where after playing briefly in several bands, he rose to prominence with Count Basie.
 His playing in the Basie band was characterized by a relaxed style which contrasted sharply with the more forceful approach of his bandmate Hershel Evans, an alumnus of Coleman Hawkins, the dominant tenor sax player of the day.
-One of Young's key influences was Frankie Trumbauer, who came to prominence in the 1920s with Paul Whiteman and played the C-melody saxophone (between the alto and tenor in pitch).
-Young left the Basie band to replace Hawkins in Fletcher Henderson's orchestra, but he soon left to play in the Andy Kirk band (for six months) before returning to Basie.
+One of Young's key influences was Frankie Trumbauer, who came to prominence in the 1920s with Paul Whiteman and played the C melody saxophone (between the alto and tenor in pitch).
+Young left the Basie band to replace Hawkins in Fletcher Henderson's orchestra, but he soon left to play in the Andy Kirk band for six months before returning to Basie.

-Young recorded his first sides ever in 1936, with Basie but not with his orchestra but with a quintet, among the four side one of Lester masterpieces: his improvisation on the chords of the ghershwinian Lady Be Good.
+In 1936, Young recorded his first sides with Basie, though in a quintet rather than with his orchestra; among the four sides of Lester masterpieces was his improvisation on the chords of George Gershwin's "Lady Be Good".
 In the next four years with the Basie band, and in different small formations, other gems were recorded: "Every Tub", "Texas Shuffle", "Jumpin' at the Woodside", "Clap Hands!
-Here Comes Charley!", and "You Can Depend On Me" with a septet.
-While with Basie, Young made also small-group classic recordings with Billie Holiday, under Teddy Wilson's conduction, and for Milt Gabler's Commodore Records.
+Here Comes Charley!", and "You Can Depend on Me" with a septet.
+While with Basie, Young made also small-group classic recordings with Billie Holiday, under Teddy Wilson's conductorship, and for Milt Gabler's Commodore Records.
 Although recorded in New York, they are named after the Kansas City Seven of Buck Clayton, Dicky Wells, Basie, Young, Freddie Green, Rodney Richardson, and Jo Jones.
-In these sessions Young played also clarinet in a "liquid, nervous style."
-His clarinet work from 1938–39 is documented on recordings with Basie orchestra and small groups and Billie Holiday.
+In these sessions Young also played clarinet in a "liquid, nervous style".
+His clarinet work from 1938 to 1939 is documented on recordings with the Basie orchestra and small groups and Billie Holiday.

-Billie and Lester met at a Harlem jam session in the early 1930s and worked together in the Count Basie band and in nightclubs on New York's 52nd St. At one point Lester moved into the apartment Billie shared with her mother, Sadie Fagan.
+Billie and Lester met at a Harlem jam session in the early 1930s and worked together in the Count Basie band and in nightclubs on New York's 52nd Street.
+At one point, Lester moved into the apartment Billie shared with her mother, Sadie Fagan.
 Holiday always insisted their relationship was strictly platonic.
-She gave Lester the nickname "Pres" (sometimes written as "Prez") because he was the president of the saxophone.
-Playing on her name, he would call her "Lady Day."
+She gave Lester the nickname "Pres" (sometimes spelled "Prez") because she admired President Franklin D. Roosevelt, whom she regarded as the "greatest man around" at the time.
+She believed that Lester was the "greatest" tenor saxophonist and felt that his title should reflect that status.
+Playing on her name, he would call her "Lady Day".

-Young's clarinet was stolen in 1939, so he abandoned the instrument until about 1957 when Norman Granz gave him one and urged him to play it (with very different results at that stage in Young's life).
+Young's clarinet was stolen in 1939, so he abandoned the instrument until about 1957 when Norman Granz gave him one and urged him to play it (with rather different results at that stage in Young's life).